 Top Free Things To Do In Reykjavík

 Reykjavík can easily be enjoyed on a budget.
-However, it's worth mentioning that the best bang-for-the-buck is the Reykjavík City Card, which offers free access to all major museum, swimming pools and art galleries in the city.
+However, it's worth mentioning that the best bang-for-the-buck in the Reykjavík City Card, which offers free access to all major museums, swimming pools and art galleries in the city.
 Read more about it HERE.

 Harpa Music Hall & Conference Center

 Formally opened in 2011, Harpa has become one of Reykjavík’s signature landmarks.
 Its glass dome, designed by the artist Olafur Eliasson, is a breathtaking structure, whether being viewed from the inside or outside.
 If you can, do catch a show in the impressive “Eldborg”, the largest music hall.
 Either way, a visit to Harpa is well worth your time.